Yousufzwz/pro-repair-client/README.md

  Pro Repair Website is based on repair your damaged phones.
 This website is responsive and it has user and admin features.

 ### User
-- An user can order service,.
+- An user can order their services.
-- User can post reviews.
+- User can post and review inside website.
 - User will be able to see their work progress through the status.

 ### Admin